daite/angel/README.md

 This guide walks you through setting up a local Homebrew tap and creating a formula to distribute your Go-based application.

-First, create the directory structure that Homebrew expects for a tap:
+Create the directory structure that Homebrew expects for a tap:

 ```bash
 mkdir -p ~/homebrew-local/Formula